Allison Charney: 2020s

 With the advent of the COVID-19 pandemic, Charney pivoted to the virtual stage with her 7-part concert and conversation series PREformances: Season of Hope, presented by New York City's historic Town Hall.

 She made her Carnegie Hall debut in 2022 as a soloist in Kelly Hall-Tompkins' Forgotten Voices, a composite song cycle written by top emerging and established composers with text created by homeless-shelter participants set to music.
-In 2025, she made her debut with the Dallas Symphony Orchestra.
+She made two international appearances in 2024 and 2025 with the Lviv National Philharmonic and North Bohemian Opera Orchestra respectively.
+And in 2025, she made her debut with the Dallas Symphony Orchestra.

+Charney at the 2026 GRAMMY Awards red carpet.
+Photo by Rick Krusky.

+At the 2026 Grammy Awards, she was lauded by USA Today as one of the artists who "stun on Grammys red carpet."

 Recordings

 Charney's most recent album is ALIKE: My Mother's Dream.
 It was released on August 8, 2025; Spotify then named it one of the "Best New Classical Music Releases."
 The album debuted at #2 on the iTunes Classical Charts (both in the US and Globally) and at #11 on Billboard.
 In November of 2025, the album was nominated for a Grammy Award for Best Classical Solo Vocal Album.

-Featuring the National Symphonia Orchestra under the direction of Grammy-nominated conductor Benjamin Loeb, ALIKE: My Mother's Dream is Charney’s tribute to her mother’s lifelong mission to focus on what makes us alike as human beings rather than focusing on what separates us.
+Featuring the National Symphonia Orchestra under the direction of Grammy-nominated conductor Benjamin Loeb, ALIKE: My Mother's Dream is Charney's tribute to her mother's lifelong mission to focus on what makes us alike as human beings rather than focusing on what separates us.

 She is a Choral Producer on Kitt Wakeley's 2025 Grammy-nominated album "Seven Seasons," and was an Associate Producer on Aaron Lazar's 2024 Grammy-nominated "Impossible Dream" album.

 In 2024, Charney released the single "Bridge to Peace: Invocation" with baritone Will Liverman, violinist Kelly Hall-Tompkins, cellist Peter Seidenberg, and the PREformances-Lviv Chamber Ensemble.
 Charney and her team traveled to Lviv during the Ukraine-Russia war to record and perform it.
 The song was written by American composer Kim D. Sherman, and features the line "Make peace on all your lands" sung in 15 world languages.
 Due to a wartime bombing, power was cut to the city just before the curtain rose.
 So the show went on using limited lighting from backup generators.

 In 2023, Charney and the ARK Trio released ARK RESOUNDING on the Parma Records label.
 The album reached #1 on Amazon's list of Hot New Releases in Classical.

 Also in 2023, Charney was a featured soloist on the AVIE Records recording of Hall-Tompkins' Forgotten Voices.

 Charney performed on Choose Life, Uvacharta Bachayim, the dramatic oratorio commemorating the Holocaust.
 The piece was nominated for a Pulitzer Prize, and was released in 2011, with a re-release on Navona Records in 2025.